Remo Williams: The Adventure Begins poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Remo is delivered to Chiun, the Master of Sinanju, to begin his training.
 He crosses into a new world of ancient martial arts discipline, leaving behind any hope of his old life., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Remo successfully infiltrates the Statue of Liberty construction site and confronts the corrupt contractor, demonstrating his evolved abilities.
+Of particular interest, this crucial beat Remo successfully infiltrates the Statue of Liberty construction site and confronts the corrupt contractor, demonstrating his evolved abilities.
 False victory - he thinks he's mastered his skills, but the stakes are about to escalate., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 96 minutes initiates the final act resolution at 79% of the runtime.
 Remo reunites with Chiun and fully embraces his teaching.
 The synthesis moment - combining his American determination with Sinanju discipline, he's ready for the final confrontation., demonstrating the transformation achieved throughout the journey.